Nikhil8306/tele/Commands.md

         - `-d | --dir string`: for exlusively telling which directory to save other than current one

 - ## Remove:
-    `rm | remove` command is used to delete the saved directory from tele database
+    `remove` command is used to delete the saved directory from tele database

 - ## Update:
     `update` command is used to update the directory which is stored under some name